mantidproject/documents/Project-Management/ILL/Time-of-Flight-Spectroscopy-Requirements.md

 For an example script for IN6 see [here](https://www.ill.eu/fileadmin/users_files/img/instruments_and_support/support_facilities/computing_for_science/Computing_for_Science/Data_analysis/in6.py).

+A detailed [report was producded by Wilcke](Wilcke_Report/Final_Comparison.pdf) comparing Time of Flight spectroscopy data reduction in Lamp and Mantid.

 Tasks:
 * Evaluate what exists in LAMP and Mantid
  * Look at both SNS and ISIS workflows to determine which is the most useful approach